ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/011_Chart_Viewer_Debugger.md

 # Chart Viewer / Debugger

-# Chart Viewer and Visual Debugger
+# Chart Viewer and Debugger

 A click on the \[Result\] button after a test run opens the chart viewer and debugger.
 It allows to zoom and scroll from an overview of the whole simulation down to a single day or hour, and can replay or single step through the strategy for debugging purposes.
 Charts can be exported and stored as images, or already generated as images..